 The firm’s first corrugated plant was opened in 1961 which allowed the co-op to transition from wood crates to corrugated cartons as the citrus industry took that route.
 Lindgren said corrugated carton sales have been heavily weighted toward row crop production since the company opened up sales to all comers.
 Avocado cartons are also a significant category for FGS.

 Combined with timberland and wooden product sales, FGS is actually a multi-faceted company.
 One big area of business is comprised of its retail stores.
 Today it has six retail outlets, again open to all shoppers, including the public.
-There are three in the San Joaquin Valley (Orange Cove, Woodlake, and Porterville), one in Santa Paula in Ventura County, another in Riverside and the final one in Yuma, AZ.
+There are three in the San Joaquin Valley (Orange Cove, Woodlake, and Porterville), one in Santa Paula in Ventura County, and in Riverside.
 Of course, the business of each is dependent upon the agricultural sector that thrives in that community.
 The retail stores offer almost anything a grower needs in his operation from cartons to chemicals to sprinklers to virtually any other input.

 The retail units also house FGS’ irrigation department, which designs and installs sophisticated irrigation systems for California’s growers and farmers.
 Each retail operation has its own irrigation experts working with the farm community serviced by that store.